 If one accepts the need for resolution of turbulent boundary layers to compute aerodynamic forces, one is lead to pessimistic predictions claiming that it will take 50 years of continued computer development to compute the drag of a car by solving the Navier-Stokes equations!

-a million mesh points affordable right now on a laptop:
+million mesh points affordable right now on a supercomputer:

 Turbulent flow around a car computed from Navier-Stokes equations with slip boundary condition.

 This is connected to the new resolution of d’Alembert’s paradox based on discriminating potential flow because it is unstable to small perturbations and thus has no physical significance, not because it does not satisfy no-slip.
 Potential flow thus represents a mathematical solution of the Navier-Stokes equations, which from physical point of view is fictitious, because it is mathematically unstable and inevitably turns into a turbulent solution with substantial drag under always present small perturbations.

 This represents a mathematical resolution of a mathematical paradox, while Prandtl´s resolution is a formalistic non-mathematical resolution.
 The new resolution opens to combine Navier-Stokes with a slip/small friction boundary condition, which does not create any unresolvable boundary layer and thus opens new possibilities of computational fluid dynamics.
 Right now and not in 50 years!

 Separation in Laminar and Turbulent Boundary Layers

 Prandtl applied his laminar boundary layer theory to the basic phenomenon of flow separation from a solid boundary in order the explain drag as an effect of flow separation creating a low-pressure (turbulent) wake.